hashicorp/packer/website/source/docs/post-processors/exoscale-import.html.md

 Type: `exoscale-import`

-The Packer Exoscale Import post-processor takes an image artifact from various builders and imports it to Exoscale.
+The Packer Exoscale Import post-processor takes an image artifact from the QEMU, Artifice, or File builders and imports it to Exoscale.

 ## How Does it Work?